 A CBI is a designation awarded by the International Business Broker Association to Business Brokers who have been practicing for a minimum of three years, have closed a minimum of three transactions in that time and have completed a minimum of 68 hours of course material followed by successfully passing the CBI exam.
 All Pacific Brokers are required to carry the CBI designation.

-No, there are many brokers operating without any such designation, however, all Pacific M&A and business Brokers are required to carry this designation.
+No, there are many brokers operating without any such designation, however, all the brokers at Pacific are required to carry this designation.
 Business transactions are often very complex, and as a vendor it is critical you align yourself with a professional with the experience and qualifications to effectively meet your goals.

 Our Firm manages all buyer interest through a process of requiring Non-Interference Non-Disclosure Agreements being executed along with a statement of financial capacity to demonstrate a Buyer has the required resources to complete a deal.
 Once pre-qualified any further materials are provided through a secure Data room on a view only basis to ensure any sensitive materials are not arriving in the wrong hands.

 Over the years, Pacific M&A and Business Brokers Ltd. has closed transactions as small as $30,000 along with transactions in the tens of millions of dollars.